sebivenlo/esd-2024-nixos-container/practical/README.md

 ### 1. Create the Dockerfile

-First, in an empty folder, create a file named `Dockerfile`.
+First, in an this folder, create a file named `Dockerfile`.
 This file will contain instructions for building your Docker image.

 ---